ynshenoy/python-akhada/distributed-database-backend.rst

 Other Deployer Impact
 ---------------------

-This is going to be just another driver.
-Deployers are free not to use it and use default MYSQL driver.
+This is going to be another driver.
+Deployers are free not to use it and use default MySQL driver.
 But if it is used then MagnetoDB service has to be deployed to make this driver work.
 MagnetoDB in turn uses Cassandra to store data.
 So Cassandra has to be deployed as well.
 Proposed configuration changes are as follows: